 Balance is a complex interplay between multiple systems in the body, including vision, proprioception (the sense of body position), and vestibular function (the inner ear's role in balance).
 With age, these systems may deteriorate, leading to compromised balance and an increased risk of falling.

-The Alexander Technique's approach to balance involves optimizing the alignment of the head, neck, and spine, which creates a solid foundation for movement.
-By learning to release tension and move with greater ease, individuals can improve their overall balance, reducing the risk of falls and injuries.
+The Alexander Technique's approach to balance involves optimizing the coordination of the head, neck, and spine, which creates a solid foundation for movement.
+By learning to release tension and move with greater ease, you can improve your balance, reducing the risk of falls and injuries.

 Research conducted by Lesley Glover and Jane Clappison at the University of Hull, as published in the European Journal of Integrative Medicine, demonstrated that elderly individuals who participated in Alexander Technique sessions experienced improvements in balance.
 The participants reported enhanced body awareness, improved posture, and increased stability, with one participant commenting “I never thought I could do that!”.
 These findings suggest that the Alexander Technique can positively impact balance by promoting better coordination, body alignment, and proprioceptive awareness.